BoiZebuEditorial/BoiZebuEditorial.github.io/_posts/2016-11-08-the-helen-keller-of-sambodian-dogs.md

 ### A Helen Keller of Sambodian Dogs

-Neuza and the dog squad from the local park swing into action again, armed with smartphone power and hypermodile selfie capabilities.
+Neuza and the dog squad from the local park swing into action again, armed with smartphone power and hypermobile selfie capabilities.

 They discovered a lost dog and immediately hauled it off to the veterinarian.
+This is what they do.
+This is their militancy.
 Blanca apparently is willing to pay for such things, which I find extravagant.

 Diagnosis: The poor creature is senile -- canine Alzheimer's -- banguela -- toothless -- as well as lame & blind & deaf.